 Wilma Brewer Asch served as Executive Director for the organization’s first 16 years.
 Mrs. Asch secured 3 consecutive grants from the State of Connecticut which helped to establish Cappella Cantorum and allowed the hiring of professional orchestras and soloists.

-Today, Cappella Cantorum is divided up into four distinct units:
+Today, Cappella Cantorum is comprised of three distinct units:

 - Cappella Cantorum MasterWorks Chorus

 - SummerSings Series (jointly sponsored with Con Brio Choral Society)

 True to its original intent, all of the Cappella Cantorum choruses welcome new members without audition.
 The organization’s primary purpose is to give singers of all ages the opportunity to learn, perform and share great choral music.
 To that end, it offers music education and coaching to improve sight-reading, understanding of music theory and vocal production.
 Workshops with professional singers are also offered periodically, and singers are encouraged to augment learning on their own with a variety of rehearsal aids.